websanco/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/creating-data-backup-files.md

-# Step 2: Creating Data Backup Files
+# Stage 2: Creating Data Backup Files

 Now that the Liferay versions match between your on-premises and DXP Cloud environments, you must prepare the data from your installation for migration.
-This step involves creating a database dump, migrating the document library store, and compressing the document library into an archive.
+This stage of migration involves creating a database dump, migrating the document library store, and compressing the document library into an archive.

 ```{warning}
 The combined size of your database dump and (compressed) document library archive must not exceed 2 TB for you to upload in the next step without contacting DXP Cloud Support.